fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance-extensions.md

 defining additional messaging data structure exchanged locally or regionally.

+Examples:

+- The US NAS extension to FIXM defines additional flight identification data structures based on the types of domestic systems that support ATM in the USA (e.g. TFMS...).
+This is an example of an extension enriching FIXM Core with supplementary flight data being exchanged for domestic purposes.
+- The EUROCONTROL Network Manager is able to exchange structured IFPS errors to serve as FF-ICE Filing Status explanation.
+This error information is specific to the EUROCONTROL Network Manager and exemplifies what could be modelled as part of a EUROCONTROL extension to the FF-ICE Message data structures provided by the FF-ICE Application library.

 ## What is a valid use of an extension?

 A number of rules are established in order to ensure that extensions are